7 Top Career Areas to Pursue with Homeland Security Training

 But America's strength and security also depends on ensuring that the influx of visitors, goods, and immigrants isn't just a free-for-all—that it is handled according to the nation's laws and best interests.
 That's why careers in border security or customs and immigration can be so valuable to pursue.
 The need for such professionals only seems to grow.

-Plus, check out the potential salaries: The total compensation for a U.S. border patrol agent starts at $55,863.4 And the salaries of immigration officers and customs officers are also good.
-Their median salaries are about $59,711 or $60,397, respectively.5
+Plus, check out the potential salaries: According to U.S. Customs and Border Protection, the total compensation for a U.S. border patrol agent starts at $55,863.
+And the salaries of immigration officers and customs officers are also good.
+PayScale says their median salaries are about $59,711 or $60,397, respectively.

 3. Transportation Security

 Being a transportation security screener can be a good way to get into the homeland security field.
 And the pay is compelling for such an entry-level role.
-In 2018, the average U.S. salary for this occupation was $41,860.
-But some screeners made over $49,200.2
+OES program data indicates that in 2018, the average U.S. salary for transportation security screeners was $41,860.
+But some screeners made over $49,200.

 Many individuals, businesses, and institutions throughout the U.S. receive threats from would-be criminals and terrorists.
 In a lot of cases, they amount to little more than that.
 However, every threat deserves to be taken seriously, and law enforcement agencies aren't always able to respond in a timely manner.
 As a result, some organizations employ their own private investigators or security consultants to look into threats, review possible targets, secure their property, and search for evidence that can be presented in a court of law.
 (Law enforcement experience is an asset in this field.
 In fact, these types of roles are common jobs for retired cops.)